getpopper/popper/docs/sections/guides.md

 For instance, a default Alpine image does not include `wget`.

-### Launching a Jupyter Notebook
+### Using JupyterLab

-This sections explains how to use Popper to launch a Jupyter notebooks, which are a useful tool for exploratory work.
+This sections explains how to use Popper to launch Jupyter notebooks, which are a useful tool for exploratory work.
-To make it easier to refactor successful expirements into your final workflow, it is important to use the same software environment for both.
-To do this, define a container shared between steps.
+Refactoring successful experiments into your final workflow is easier if you keep the software environment consistent between both, which you can do by defining a container shared between steps.

-Some workflows use multiple containers (and `Dockerfiles`), so it is good practice to organize these from the start in a seperate folder.
+Some workflows will require multiple containers (and `Dockerfiles`), so it is good practice to organize these from the start in a seperate folder.
 In `containers/`, create this `Dockerfile`:

 ```Dockerfile
 FROM continuumio/miniconda3:4.8.2
 ENV PYTHONDONTWRITEBYTECODE=true
 # update conda environment with packages and clean up conda installation by removing
 # conda cache/package tarbarlls and python bytecode
 COPY environment.yml .